Go to AAD Home

 Where does prurigo nodularis develop on the body?

 Prurigo nodularis causes itchy bumps on the skin, which appear when someone repeatedly scratches, picks at, or rubs their skin.
-These itchy bumps, which dermatologists call "nodules," can develop anywhere on skin that you can scratch, pick, or rub.
+These itchy bumps, which dermatologists call nodules, can develop anywhere on skin that you scratch, pick, or rub.

-While the itchy bumps can develop anywhere, most appear on one or more of these areas:
+While the itchy bumps can develop anywhere, most appear on skin that’s easily scratched, such as on the:

 • Arms